Androidacy/MagiskModuleManager/README.md

 - **Security:** Automatic VirusTotal scans.
 - **Community Engagement:** Module reviews.
 - **Revenue Sharing:** Financially rewards module developers.
-- **Ad-Supported:** Ads allow us to keep this app and our repository free, but can be removed with a subscription.
+- **Ad-Supported:** Ads allow us to keep this app and our repository free while being able to support and maintain it, but can be removed with a subscription.
 [Subscribe Now](https://www.androidacy.com/membership-join/?utm_source=fox-readme&utm_medium=web&utm_campaign=github-readme)

 ### Future Updates

-- Repository Creation Wizard
-- Module Creation Tool
+- AMM v3 beta in January

 ### Screenshots